Sajede-py/Store-Management-System/README.md

-# Store-Management-System
+# Store Management System – Console Based (C++)

 This project is a simple Store Management System implemented in C++ with a console-based interface.
+It demonstrates object-oriented programming principles using classes like Product, Customer, Dealer, and Purchase.

+## Features

+- Add/Delete Products
+- Add/Delete Customers and Dealers
+- Record Purchases
+- Display Information and Reports
+- Input validation and user-friendly messages
+- Manual memory management (new / delete) – No STL used

+## Technologies

+- Language: C++
+- Interface: Console-based
+- OOP Principles: Inheritance, Encapsulation
+- Memory: Dynamic arrays (no STL, no static variables)